 There is no option for controlling this tomato fruit zippering, save for growing varieties of tomatoes that are resistant to zippering.
 Some tomato varieties are more prone than others, with Beefsteak tomatoes being amongst the worse afflicted; presumably because they need higher temperatures to set fruit.

-Also, avoid excessive pruning, which apparently also increases the odds for zippering.
-As can excessive nitrogen in the soil.
+Also, avoid excessive pruning, which apparently increases the odds for zippering, as can excessive nitrogen in the soil.

 Never fear though if your tomatoes are showing signs of zippering.
 First off, usually not all of the fruit is affected and, second of all, the scar is just a visual issue.
 The tomato won’t win any blue ribbons, but zippering does not affect the flavor of the fruit and is safe to eat.